 VAT – or Value Added Tax – is a tax charged on most goods and services in the UK and the EU.
 When you buy a product that is eligible for VAT in a shop, for example, VAT is automatically included in the price you pay.

-There are three rates of VAT which are applied to goods and services.
-Standard Rate (currently 20%), Reduced Rate (currently 5%) and Zero Rate (0%, obviously).
+There are three rates of VAT which are applied to goods and services in the UK.
+Standard Rate (currently 20%), Reduced Rate (currently 5%) and Zero Rate (0%).
 Items may also be exempt (or ‘outside the scope’) of VAT.
 In recent years the UK government has introduced temporary measures to reduce the rate of VAT paid in certain business sectors, such as hospitality.
 So it’s important to understand the rate of VAT applicable to your business and the purchases it makes.

 VAT exempt items are outside of all VAT schemes and are not taxable.
-You do not include sales of exempt goods or services in your taxable turnover for VAT purposes.
-And if you buy exempt items, there is no VAT to reclaim.
+You don’t include sales of exempt goods or services in your taxable turnover for VAT purposes.
+If you buy exempt items, there’s no VAT to reclaim.

 Examples of goods and services and their VAT rates